Style guide for Australiana magazine

 Typically, you need to submit three things, preferably all in digital format:

-- Text, with a short biography, acknowledgements and notes
+- Text, with a short author biography, acknowledgements and notes

 - Captions numbered to match the images.